 Applicants must submit scores from the GRE, GMAT, or MAT.
 They must also hold bachelor’s degrees with cumulative and major GPAs of at least 3.0.
 The schools waives test requirements if learners hold a GPA above 3.5, an existing graduate degree, or at least three years of healthcare experience that requires a bachelor’s degree.
 Candidates should also submit resumes, three letters of recommendation, and personal essays.

-The University of West Florida is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+The University of West Florida is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 16. University of Nevada – Las Vegas